agtMaurice/education-verification-system-contract/README.md

 }
 ```

-`ISSUER_ROLE`: This is a bytes32 constant variable that defines the name of the role granted to educational institutions that are authorized to issue credentials.
+`ISSUER_ROLE`: This is a `bytes32` constant variable that defines the name of the role granted to educational institutions that are authorized to issue credentials.

 We created a struct `Credential`, which is used to store the details of each educational credential.
 The Credential struct has the following attributes:

 - `tokenId`: A unique identifier for the educational credential.
-  institution: The name of the educational institution that issued the credential.
+- `institution`: The name of the educational institution that issued the credential.
 - `degree`: The degree earned by the student.
-  major: The student's area of study.
+- `major`: The student's area of study.
 - `studentName`: The name of the student who earned the credential.
-  dateIssued: The date the credential was issued.
+- `dateIssued`: The date the credential was issued.
 - `isRevoked`: A boolean value indicating whether the credential has been revoked.

 A mapping `credentials` is used to store the credentials issued by educational institutions.
 The keys in the mapping are the `tokenIds` of the educational credentials, and the values are instances of the Credential struct.